 On September 21, 1987, BC Parks authorised the Friends to construct the east-side trail.
 The October 1987 newsletter offered: “Anyone willing to work on the new trail will find work to his liking, be it setting stones, grub-hoe work, building wooden steps, cementing small retaining walls, bridging swampy areas, constructing tables and benches at the south-east viewpoint, making a pot of coffee for the workers or just simply recording the whole process on film for posterity.”

 Today’s Montfort West was built entirely by Edo Nyland, and was opened by Halloween.
 Montfort East had a consistent crew of a dozen volunteers who worked on Saturdays, with several regulars who also worked during the week.
-It was open and usable by mid-December 1987, and tentatively named Sunrise Trail
+It was open and usable by mid-December 1987, and it was tentatively named Sunrise Trail.

 On January 22, 1988, Edo wrote the Park Manager in Gold Stream, reporting the east-side trail had been completed: “Sometime last year I drew on a contour map the continuation of our trail in a westerly direction, which we sent to you.
 I would appreciate it if you could inspect this flagged trail on the ground and pass on your opinion about this proposed location.
 If continuation is acceptable, I would like to have your approval in writing so that we can continue our work.
 We have a group of about 14 people working on Saturdays; some of them steady workers while others show up only occasionally.
 The momentum is here and I hate to have to stop the construction process.”
 By telephone, Edo received permission to continue the trail westward to Alec Road.